 The corpse plant is also known as the titan arum, said Ross Koning, a professor of biology at Eastern Connecticut State University (ECSU).
-According to the UC Botanical Garden, British naturist and television producer David Attenborough first used the name titan arum in the BBC series "The Private Lives of Plants" because he thought viewers might be offended by the plant's Latin name.
+According to the UC Botanical Garden, British naturist and television producer Sir David Attenborough first used the name titan arum in the BBC series "The Private Lives of Plants" because he thought viewers might be offended by the plant's Latin name.
 The corpse flower is in the Aroid subfamily of flowering plants.
 Relatives include the common duckweed, skunk cabbage, calla lily and Jack-in-the-pulpit.

 ECSU has two genotypes (genetically different individuals) of corpse flower.
 "Our genotype known locally as Rhea has bloomed many times since 2008," said Koning.
 "Rhea has larger inflorescence parts and a much stronger scent than our other genotype, known locally as Hyperion."

 The corpse flower is classified as "endangered" on the International Union for Conservation of Nature's (IUCN) Red List of Threatened Plants.

 According to the ICUN, the wild copse flower population is severely fragmented and has declined by 50% in the last three generations (90 to 150 years).
 The main threat is habitat loss and destruction.
 Botanic gardens around the world are playing a crucial role in the conservation of the corpse flower.